RocketCraftingServer/rocket-craft-server/README.md

    For all platforms

-   4.24.3 Main reason is devices with opengles < 3.0 support plus Linux supported websocket experimental net driver.
+   4.24.3 Main reason is devices with opengles < 3.0 support plus Linux supported websocket experimental net driver [also dedicated server works fine].

    This is `Tradicional way`.
-   On finish whole this staff i will add future `modern way` brach ( 4.26 > ) with last ue updated.
+   On finish whole this staff i will add future `modern way` brach ( 4.26 > ) with last ue4 upgrade.

 ### Signaling Server host [optimal]